DaFox100/ParkingPrediction/README.md

 # HOW TO RUN

+Environment: Windows(Linux would use the its corresponding console commands)

 PART 1 - SET UP YOUR VENV AND INSTALL REQUIREMENTS - FASTAPI

 1. Have python 3.12 installed on your system